 Indeed, at well less than 100 bucks, it’s one of the most valuable Wi-Fi 6 routers you can find.
 No, it doesn’t have all the bells and whistles available in more expensive options, but it does include a lot more than you might expect from its price point.

-If you live in a small home with a sub-Gigabit internet connection and a modest number of concurrent active wireless devices, the Netgear WAX204 will work out really well.
+If you live in a small home with a sub-Gigabit internet connection and a modest number of concurrent active wireless devices, the Netgear WAX204 will work out well.
 Get it!

 Netgear WAX204: Simple and effective router (that can work as an access point, too)